Vacation Rentals In San Pancho, Mexico

 Yes, there are a few ATMs in San Pancho.
-There is an ATM at Mary’s Mini Super (Mini Market), on the main street in San Pancho, Ave.
-Tercer Mundo, just before the beach and there is one at El Indio Mini Super located on Ave.
+There is an ATM at Mary’s Mini Super (Mini Market) located on the main street in San Pancho, Ave.
+Tercer Mundo; at El Indio Mini Super located on Ave.
 America Latina, near the intersection of Ave.
-Tercer Mundo.
-You may find others around town.
-There are also ATMs in the town of Sayulita, just 8 minutes south of San Pancho, Bucerias, 20 minutes south of San Pancho or, La Penita, 35 minutes north of San Pancho.
-Please note that the local San Pancho ATMs have been known to 1) Run out of money (especially around holidays), 2) Have a limit of $3000 MXN per day and 3) the ATM cash options will be in MXN (Mexican Pesos).
+Tercer Mundo; and a Banorte ATM located on calle Africa next to the Hospital.
+There are also ATMs in the town of Sayulita, just 8 minutes south of San Pancho, in Bucerias, 20 minutes south of San Pancho or, La Penita, 35 minutes north of San Pancho.
+Please note that the local San Pancho ATMs have been known to 1) Run out of money, especially around holidays, 2) Have a limit of $3000 MXN per day and 3) the ATM cash options will be in MXN (Mexican Pesos).

 Are credit cards and travellers checks accepted in San Pancho?

 No, most restaurants and stores in San Pancho do not accept credit cards nor Traveller’s checks.
 We advise that use bring your ATM card to obtain cash.
 Please note, ATMs are in MXN currency.

 Do I need to report my upcoming trip to my bank and/or credit card companies?